 Aquaponics University (AU) offers our own Portable Farms® Aquaponics System Course© that teaches individuals how to grow chemical-free food and fish in a closed-loop system.

 What IS a Portable Farms® Kit?
 Please request the price list (top right box of this page) and it includes a list of everything that is IN the Portable Farms® Kit and everything that is NOT in the Portable Farms® Kit.
 Shipping and postage are included to addresses in the US only, BUT for all order outside the US there is a US$140 shipping and handling charge.
-NO EXCEPTIONS.

 - Each Portable Farms® Kit provides the user with the technology necessary to build one module measuring up to 5’ x 40’.
 A 5’ x 40’ One PFAS module feeds eight people their table vegetables and fish, forever.

 - All the materials to build a Portable Farm (except the vital components in the Portable Farms® Kit) can be sourced locally and installed by local workers (which creates local jobs and helps the local economy.)